alazaroc/blog-web-code/_posts/en/2023-01-30-aws-open-source-tools-environment.md

 In this article, we will focus on the `inventory`, `analysis` and `security assessment` of the AWS environment.

-> Some open-source tool could appear in several categories (in this same article or among the 3 open-source tools articles).
+> Some open-source tools could appear in several categories (in this same article or among the 3 open-source tools articles).
 I thought it was better not to mix information between categories when a tool could be part of several of them.
 {: .prompt-warning }

 ## Inventory and analyze your environment